 Careers and Further Study

-Many of our foundation degree graduates take on higher level roles specialising in areas such as family liaison, teaching, special education needs, mentoring or roles in the wider community and with local authorities.
+Many of our Foundation degree graduates take on higher level roles specialising in areas such as family liaison, special education needs, higher level teaching assistants, mentoring or roles in the wider community and with local authorities.

 Fees and Funding